 by Mike Ratliff

-Israel said, “Why did you treat me so badly as to tell the man that you had another brother?
-(Genesis 43:5-6 ESV)
+6 Then Israel said, “Why did you treat me so badly by telling the man whether you still had another brother?”
+Genesis 43:6 (NASB)

 Unforgiveness is poison for the Soul as it ensnares those who refuse to forgive by binding them into the prison of bitterness.
 This world is not a peaceful, easy, benign place.
 It is fallen.
 The world system is the product of Man’s rebellion against God.
 There is war.
 There is crime.
 There is oppression.
 People wrong other people.
 They place their wants and desires and perceived needs ahead of the wants and desires of others.
 The world system is marked by people pursuing their own no matter who gets hurt.
 The Christian is called to respond to the hurts and wrongs done to them in a vastly different way from the ways of the world.